panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 Open the demo and click the button *Double Increase*.
 As expected, the `this.state.count` has been updated by 2.

-In class based components, `this.state` also are not updated immediately: the state updates are immediately reflected into the state.
+In class based components, `this.state` is also not updated immediately.
+When calling `this.setState(newState)`, React again schedules a re-render, and exactly on next rendering ``
+`this.state` contains the actual value.

-> `this.setState(newState)` updates `this.state` as well as the component output asynchronously (on next rendering).
+> `this.setState(newState)` updates `this.state` and the component output asynchronously, i.e. on next rendering.

-What about the `useState()` hook update?
-Is the state variable mutate right away after an update?

 ## 4. Summary

-The simple rule to remember is `useState()` hook (inside functional React components) as well as `this.setState()` (inside class components) update the state variable as well as the component output asynchronously.
+`useState()` hook (inside functional React components) as well as `this.setState()` (inside class components) update the state variable as well as the component output asynchronously.

+Remember the simple rule:

+> Calling the setter function `setValue(newValue)` of `useState()` hook doesn't exactly update the state, but rather *schedules a state update*.

 *Quiz: are references (created by `useRef()`) updated synchonously or asynchonously?
 Write the answer in a comment below!*